-Worldwide, there are an estimated 65 million cases of glaucoma.
-There are 3 million cases in the United States, but only one-half of those have been diagnosed.
+According to the National Institutes of Health (NIH), there are an estimated 60 million cases of glaucoma worldwid.
+There are about 2.7 million cases in the United States, but only one-half of those have been diagnosed.
 About 2 percent of people between the ages of 40 and 50, and 8 percent of those over 70, have elevated intraocular pressure in one or both eyes.

 There are 120,000 people in the United States who are blind as a result of glaucoma, which accounts for 9-12 percent of all cases of blindness.
 It is the second leading cause of permanent vision loss and the leading cause of preventable blindness.
 Open angle glaucoma accounts for 19 percent of blindness in African Americans and 6 percent in Caucasians.
 Glaucoma is 6 to 8 times more common in African Americans than Caucasians, and they are more likely to become blind from it.